fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	Eridu - the settlement name.
 	the increasing food surplus allowed the creation of other professions like merchants, craftsmen, weavers, metallurges. the taxation and redistribution of food supply led to creation of governments. city of Uruq prospered.
 	Society hierarchy appeared.
 The high priest had leading role in a temple, keppers scribes administrators and priests and at the bottom were producers: farmers and fishermen.
 Cineaform writing appeared.

+There's the whole science that studies the authenticity of Hadith.
+People study four years at the university to distinguish between authentic and non-authentic hadith.

 </details>